HYPERNETS/hypernets_tools/NOTES.md

 # TODO :

 ## Software Watchdog
-* to ensure shuting down before power-cycling
+* to ensure shutting down before power-cycling
 * should be an option in the config file

 ## Virtual environments for the application